Friedrich Georg Wilhelm von Struve: Family

+the great-grandfather of Otto Struve.

-In 1815 he married Emilie Wall (1796–1834) in Altona, who bore 12 children, 8 of whom survived early childhood.
-In addition to Otto Wilhelm von Struve, other children were Heinrich Wilhelm von Struve (1822–1908), a prominent chemist, and Bernhard Wilhelm von Struve (1827–1889), who served as a government official in Siberia and later as governor of Astrakhan and Perm.
+In 1815, he married Emilie Wall (1796–1834) in Altona, who bore twelve children, eight of whom survived early childhood.
+In addition to Otto Wilhelm von Struve, other children were Heinrich Wilhelm von Struve (1822–1908), a prominent chemist, and Bernhard Wilhelm von Struve (1827–1889), who served as a government official in Siberia, and later as governor of Astrakhan and Perm.

 After his first wife died, he remarried to Johanna Henriette Francisca Bartels (1807–1867), a daughter of the mathematician Martin Bartels, who bore him six more children.
 The most well-known was Karl von Struve (1835–1907), who served successively as Russian ambassador to Japan, the United States, and the Netherlands.

-Bernhard's son Pyotr Struve (1870–1944) is probably the best known member of the family in Russia proper (his other descendants mainly resided in Estonia and Latvia, and subsequently in Germany).
+Bernhard Wilhelm's son Pyotr Struve (1870–1944) is probably the best-known member of the family in Russia proper (his other descendants mainly resided in Estonia and Latvia, and subsequently in Germany).
 He was one of the first Russian marxists and penned the manifesto of the Russian Social Democratic Labour Party upon its creation in 1898.
 Even before the party split into Bolsheviks and Mensheviks, Struve left it for the Constitutional Democratic party, which promoted ideas of liberalism.
 He represented this party at all the pre-revolutionary State Dumas.
 After the Russian Revolution, he published several striking articles on its causes and joined the White movement.
 He was one of the ministers in the governments of Pyotr Wrangel and Denikin.
 During the following three decades, Pyotr lived in Paris, while his children were prominent in the Russian Orthodox Church Outside of Russia.